-- ENC's 13-year mortality rate trend is decreasing at about the same rate as RNC and NC, although ENC remains well above the others. - While ENC's age-adjusted mortality rate trend is decreasing at a pace equal to RNC, the ENC rate remains 13% greater than RNC in 2011. - The non-White male rate trend remains slightly higher than the White female trend but is decreasing at a quicker rate and is suggested to fall below White females in the future. - The non-White rate trend remains 11% greater than for Whites, but the 13-year trends for both are decreasing, and convergence is suggested in the future. - The 13-year trend line for racial disparity is unreliable.
+- ENC's 16-year mortality rate trend is decreasing, as are the rates for RNC and NC, although ENC remains well above the others. - While ENC's age-adjusted mortality rate trend is decreasing at a pace equal to RNC, the ENC rate remains 11% greater than RNC in 2014. - The non-White male rate trend remains slightly higher than the White male trend but is decreasing at a quicker rate and is suggested to fall below White males in the future. - The non-White rate trend remains 8% greater than for Whites, but the 16-year trends for both are decreasing, and convergence is suggested in the future. - The 16-year trend line for racial disparity is decreasing in a moderately reliable trend.

 Figure 6.1 i.
-Diseases of Heart: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2011 with projections to 2020
+Diseases of Heart: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2014 with projections to 2020

 Figure 6.1 ii.
-Diseases of Heart:

-Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US,
+Diseases of Heart: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US,

-1979-2011 with projections to 2020

 Figure 6.1 iii.
-Diseases of Heart:

-Trends in age-adjusted mortality rates by race and gender for ENC29,
+Diseases of Heart: Trends in age-adjusted mortality rates by race and gender for ENC29, 1979-2014 with projections to 2020

 Figure 6.1 iv.
-Diseases of Heart: Trends in age-adjusted mortality rates by race for ENC29, 1979-2011 with projections to 2020
+Diseases of Heart: Trends in age-adjusted mortality rates by race for ENC29, 1979-2014 with projections to 2020

 Figure 6.1 v.
-Diseases of Heart: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2011 with projections to 2020
+Diseases of Heart: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2014 with projections to 2020